barvian/thesis/paper.md

 ### Design

+I knew before I began that much of the design phase of this application would inevitably overlap with the development phase, as I'd be managing both aspects myself and wouldn't have to rely on a linear process as much as two separate teams dedicated to each task would.
+That being said, I did make it a point to perform a few design-related steps before writing any code, as I felt they'd help me focus better during both phases.

 #### Goals

-Before I started thinking about layout, color palettes, interactions, or any specific detail of the application's design, I solidified a few goals to keep in mind over the duration of the design process.
+Before I started thinking about layout, color palettes, interactions, or any specific detail of the application's visual design, I solidified a few goals to keep in mind over the duration of the design process.

 1. ##### Be easy to use
 This goal may sound trivial, but I felt it was necessary to keep in mind considering the target audience for the application.
 I never wanted to find myself designing something obtuse, or anything that would add an unnecessary burden to the user's experience.
 If the user was already in an unpleasant or agitated mental state, a likely possibility given the nature of the disorder, I did not want this application to exacerbate it.